 20-100 Mbps (5G)

 Each of the prices in the table above reflects autopay discounts and discounts for already having a cell phone plan with the company (if applicable).

-Compared to other fixed wireless services, T-Mobile costs twice as much as Verizon LTE Home or Verizon 5G Home, but it’s cheaper (and potentially faster) than AT&T Fixed Wireless and UScellular.
+Compared to other fixed wireless services, T-Mobile costs twice as much as Verizon LTE Home or Verizon 5G Home without a phone plan from T-Mobile, but with Magenta Max or Go5G Plus, it only costs $5 more.
+Still, T-Mobile is cheaper (and potentially faster) than AT&T Fixed Wireless and UScellular.
 Plus, unlike the latter two of those plans, T-Mobile 5G Home Internet doesn’t have any data limits or equipment rental/setup fees.

 Of course, the biggest factor in how these plans compare comes down to what’s available in your area.
 Since some service availability may vary from one house to the next, even in the same neighborhood, it’s important to enter your address on each company’s website before you get too far into comparing plans.